A close up of scoops of strawberry frozen yogurt in a glass bowl with slices of fresh strawberries on top.

 Instructions

-• Transfer the strawberry mixture to a blender or food processor.
-Add the yogurt, honey, and vanilla.
+• Transfer the strawberries and all their juices to a blender or food processor.
+Add the Greek yogurt, honey, and vanilla and blend until completely smooth, about 30-60 seconds.

-• Pour the mixture into a bowl and chill in the refrigerator for one hour.
+• Pour the mixture into a bowl and refrigerate for at least 1 hour, until cold all the way through.

-• Churn frozen yogurt in an ice cream machine according to the manufacturer's instructions, until it achieves a soft serve texture.
-Mine took about 30 minutes.
+• Churn in your ice cream maker according to the manufacturer's instructions.
+You'll know it's done when the mixture has thickened to a soft serve texture, about 25-30 minutes.

-• You can serve as is, or pour into a freezer-safe container and freeze for at least 2 hours, or until firm.
+• For soft serve, scoop and serve directly from the machine.
+For a scoopable consistency, transfer to an airtight container and freeze for at least 2 hours, or until firm.

-• Let sit at room temperature for a few minutes before scooping with an ice cream scoop.
+• Let the container sit at room temperature for 5-10 minutes before scooping.
 Serve immediately.

 Notes